manticoresoftware/manticoresearch/src/auth/spec_api.md

 Error conditions are communicated via **status codes within the binary reply packets**, not HTTP codes.

+*   **Decryption and Authentication Errors:** If the receiver fails to decrypt a message for any cryptographic reason—including an incorrect GCM tag (indicating tampering or wrong key), a stale `boot_id`, or a replayed `counter`—the packet must be rejected.
+    *   The receiving daemon **logs the specific reason for the failure** (e.g., `GCM authentication failed (bad tag)` or `replay detected`) for security auditing purposes.
-*   **Decryption Errors:** If tag verification fails, the daemon must reply with a status code indicating an authentication failure (e.g., `STATUS_AUTH_ERROR`).
+    *   For security reasons, to avoid leaking internal state information, the daemon replies to the sender with a **generic status code indicating an authentication failure** (e.g., `STATUS_AUTH_ERROR`).
+It does not send back the specific reason for the failure.

 *   **Malformed Packet:** If a received packet has an invalid length or fails basic structural checks before decryption, the connection may be closed, or a reply with a generic error status (e.g., `STATUS_ERROR`) should be sent.
-*   **Nonce Replay:** If the validator detects a replayed or stale nonce, the daemon must reply with a specific status code indicating a replay attempt (e.g., `STATUS_REPLAY_DETECTED`).
-The attempt should be logged for security auditing.

 ## Performance Considerations